 Academic Requirements and Calendar

-Academic Requirements (AR) is a tool for academic program planning, accessed through your MyUofC quick links.
+Academic Requirements (AR) is a tool for academic program planning, accessed through your MyUCalgary quick links.
 Students should also check with Arts Students’ Centre (ASC) advisors to make sure you are receiving the most accurate and complete information about your degree progression.
 Advising contact information can be found online.
 Students wishing to pursue the concurrent BFA (Drama)/BEd degree program should also consult with an advisor at the Werklund School of Education.

 We also strongly encourage all students to inform themselves on the specific degree and program requirements, which are available in the University Calendar.
 Information on degrees offered by the School of Creative Performing Arts, including required courses, can be found here.